jfblanchard/md5-verification/README.md

 # md5-verification

 This contains a function for verifying MD5 hashsums.
-It is simply a python wrapper for the windows utility CertUtil, and consequently certUtil must be available and it currently works on windows only.
-I plan change this soon.
+It is simply a python wrapper for the windows utility CertUtil, and consequently certUtil must be available.
+It currently works on windows only, which is something I plan change soon.

 To use, invoke cmd.exe and run: